csantanapr/ato-serverless-swift/README.md

 ## Bonus
 There is a swift action [PostSMSMessage.swift](actions/GetClassifier/Sources/Action/PostSMSMessage.swift) to be used as a general purpose SMS notification.
+This Action can be use in case you want to reply right away to the SMS, and then async do the processing for the pet and eventually get back to the user by posting a SMS at a later time.
 - Get the account id, auth token and phone number twilio gave you, and your own phone number verified to test the app
 - Create `secrets.env` using `secrets.env.template` as template
 ```